imadalishah/hsiPreview/README.md

 - Create pull requests

 ## Note:
-*This project is actively maintained and regularly updated.
-Feature requests and bug reports are tracked through GitHub issues.*
+*This project is currently being revised - expect errors and bugs!!!*

 If you find this project helpful, please consider giving it a ⭐️